Land reforms by country: South Africa

+South Africa is one of the world's most unequal countries due to the legacy of colonial and apartheid laws that dispossessed black South Africans of their lands and confined most land to the white minority.
+During apartheid, the best agricultural land was in white-designated areas and white farmers were heavily subsidized whereas black farmers were restricted to low-quality land, overcrowding, and near non-existent subsidies.
+With the end of apartheid in 1994, the South African black-led government introduced land reforms where the state could buy the land back from farmers at market value in order to return it to claimants who had been dispossessed of their land or provide grants to assist those without a claim of dispossession to purchase land.
+By 2016, the land reform program had only redistributed 11% of the land.
+The program has been criticized for inefficiencies, corruption and lack of farmer support, as well as for relying on slow and market-based solutions.

 The Natives' Land Act of 1913 "prohibited the establishment of new farming operations, sharecropping or cash rentals by blacks outside of the reserves" where they were forced to live.

 In 1991, after a long anti-apartheid struggle led by the African National Congress, State President F. W. de Klerk declared the repeal of several apartheid rules, particularly: the Population Registration Act, the Group Areas Act, and the Natives' Land Act.
 A catch-all Abolition of Racially Based Land Measures Act was passed.
 These measures ensured no one could claim, or be deprived of, any land rights on the basis of race.

-In 1994, shortly after the African National Congress came to power in South Africa in the first general election, it initiated a land reform process focused on three areas: restitution, land tenure reform and land redistribution.
-Restitution, where the government compensates (monetary) individuals who had been forcefully removed, has been very unsuccessful and the policy has now shifted to redistribution.

-Initially, land was bought from its owners (willing seller) by the government (willing buyer) and redistributed, in order to maintain public confidence in the land market.

-This system has proved to be very difficult to implement, because many owners do not actually see the land they are purchasing and are not involved in the important decisions made at the beginning of the purchase and negotiation.

 In 2000 the South African Government decided to review and change the redistribution and tenure process to a more decentralized and area based planning process.
 The idea is to have local integrated development plans in 47 districts.